Rithviknathan/EXP-6/README.md

 # NAME: RITHVIK S
 # REG NO: 212223100045
 # EXP No. :6 CHARACTERISTICS M OF LVDT
-# AIM:To measure output voltage w.r.t the displacement of the core on the LVDT kit and
+# AIM:
-find the graphical relationship between the two.
+To measure output voltage w.r.t the displacement of the core on the LVDT kit and find the graphical relationship between the two.

 # APPARATUS: - LVDT kit, Multimeter